githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

    - Provide a name also for this job as "Build and Test".
 When you start typing "name", use Ctrl+space in the yaml editor for Intellisense.

    💡 When you are editing your workflow, on the right hand side you will find `Marketplace` and `Documentation` tabs.
 You can check the documentation tab for information on how to make these changes in the workflow

+2. Click on "Start Commit" and commit your changes to the workflow.

    <details>
         <summary><b>Click here to view the contents of the yaml file to copy:</b></summary>